citysciencelab/cut-re3/README.md

 The workspace name is configured by the backend api but also has to be configured by the frontend.

+Currently the geoserver stores its data to api/data/geoserver.
+This is configured in the docker-compose.yaml file.

+## PostGis configuration
+See geoserver/configs/postgis.
+The data is stored in geoserver/data/pg_data as configured in docker-compose.yaml

 ## nginx configuration
 The nginx configuration can be found at nginx/default.conf.
 It configures the paths to the respective endpoints.
 There are no changes necessary for development.